Uniqueness of form extensions and domination of semigroups: Applications to magnetic Schr odinger forms on graphs

 \begin{definition}[Magnetic form with Dirichlet boundary conditions] The magnetic Schr\"odinger form with Dirichlet boundary conditions $Q^{(D)}_{\Phi,b,W}$ is the closure of the restriction of $Q^{(N)}_{\Phi,b,W}$ to $C_c(X)$. \end{definition}

-If $E_x=\IC$ endowed with the standard inner product and $\Phi_{x,y}=1$ for all $x,y\in X$, we will suppress $\Phi$ in the index and simply write $Q^{(D)}_{b,W}$ (resp. $Q^{(N)}_{b,W})$.
+If $E_x=\IC$ endowed with the standard inner product, the action of $W$ is multiplication by a function $c \colon X \lra [0,\infty)$.
+If, furthermore, $\Phi_{x,y}=1$ for all $x,y\in X$ we will suppress $\Phi$ in the index and simply write $Q^{(D)}_{b,c}$ (resp. $Q^{(N)}_{b,c})$.
 We may also drop other indices if they are clear from the context.
 The interest in these forms is particularly a result of the fact that $Q^{(D)}_{b,c}$ and $Q^{(N)}_{b,c}$ are Dirichlet forms.
-Indeed, all regular Dirichlet forms over a discrete measure space are of the form $Q^{(D)}_{b,c}$ for some graph $(X,b,c)$ (cf. \cite{KL12}, Lemma 2.2).
+Indeed, all regular Dirichlet forms over a discrete measure space are of the form $Q^{(D)}_{b,c}$ for some graph $(X,b,m)$ and function $c \colon X \lra [0,\infty)$ (cf. \cite{KL12}, Lemma 2.2).
 This is one motivation to study also graphs that are not locally finite.